This article has links to products and services we love, which we may make commission from.

 This NTS garden has an array of unique trees and plants, including one that smells like sugar in autumn!

-There are several car parks in Perth with paid parking options.
+Several car parks in Perth offer paid parking options.

 Perthshire Castles

-There are a variety of castles near Pitlochry in Perthshire and Kinross, ranging from the Burleigh Castle ruins to the strong surviving Blair Castle.
+There are various castles near Pitlochry in Perthshire and Kinross, ranging from the Burleigh Castle ruins to the strong surviving Blair Castle.

 Blair Castle